 Its chapters and member companies participate in the BABC to gain access to a broader transatlantic business network and to a wide range of marketing, networking and business intelligence benefits and opportunities.

 On behalf of its members, the BABC also actively engages with government on a broad range of policy issues to ensure that their actions take account of our members’ views and interests.
 We maintain an ongoing dialogue with Government on many of these issues and make direct, formal representations to Government on issues of particular concern.
-For a summary of its recent policy actions click here; for its latest policy updates click on Policy Focus; and for further information, please contact: Sarah Scurr, Communication & Policy Manager.
+For a summary of its its 2018 policy, click here; for its latest news and policy updates click on here; and for further information, please contact: Emanuel Adam, Director of Policy & Trade at BritishAmerican Business.
 The BABC has designated a Transatlantic Steering Committee to oversee its policy program, and BritishAmerican Business (its London/New York chapter) to take the lead on it.

 How is the BABC Governed and Administered?